Relational API Operations

 Return Value:

-Returns the result of Sequelize dataModel.update() — indicates number of records affected.
+Returns the result of Sequelize dataModel.update() — indicating how many records were affected.

 {